Last Update: December 2021

 One of the main challenges facing expat tax filers is ensuring they can avoid the double taxation of their income – that is, taxation of their income by both their country of residence and the United States.
+After all, U.S. citizens who move abroad continue to be subject to U.S. income taxation on their worldwide income.

 For many expats, the best way to accomplish this is to utilize the foreign tax credit, which is a key expat tax basic concept.